meltano/meltano/docs/src/handbook/operations/README.md

 1. We do not issue Microsoft Office 365 licenses, as Meltano uses Google Workspace (Docs, Slides, Sheets, etc.) instead.
-1. For security related software, refer to the section on laptop configuration.

 ##### Individual subscriptions